 Tuskegee attained University status in 1985 and has since begun offering its first doctoral programs in integrative biosciences and materials science and engineering.
 The College of Business and Information Sciences was established and professionally accredited, and the College of Engineering, Architecture and Physical Sciences was expanded to include the only Aerospace Engineering department at an HBCU.

 On August 1, 2010, Dr. Charlotte P. Morris assumed the role of Interim President of the University.
-She is the first female to serve at the helm of Tuskegee University, and only the second Interim President for the institution.
+She is the first female to serve at the helm of Tuskegee University, and became the second Interim President for the institution.
 On November 1, 2010, Dr. Gilbert L. Rochon became the sixth president of Tuskegee University.
 On October 19, 2013, Dr. Matthew Jenkins was named as the Acting President of Tuskegee University.
-On June 15, 2014, Dr. Brian L. Johnson became the 7th Tuskegee University President.
+On June 15, 2014, Dr. Brian L. Johnson became the 7th Tuskegee University President and served until June 30, 2017.
+Dr. Charlotte P. Morris again served as Interim President beginning July 1, 2017.

 At the time of Washington’s death, there were 1,500 students, a $2 million endowment, 40 trades, (we would call them majors today), 100 fully-equipped buildings, and about 200 faculty.
 From 30 adult students in a one room shanty, we have today grown to more than 3,000 students on a campus (the main campus, farm and forest land) that includes some 5,000 acres and more than 70 buildings.